Writing is Art

 The panel convenes and selects pieces to represent Pikes Peak Writers at Cottonwood Center for the Arts.
 Final number is subject to change based on total submissions, panel decision, or Cottonwood Center requirements.

-Selected submissions will be printed, framed, and displayed at Cottonwood Center for the Arts alongside the visual art that inspired the piece.
-This display is open to the public and will run March 1-31, 2018 with a gala opening the evening of Friday, March 2nd, 2018.
+Selected submissions will be printed, framed, and displayed at Cottonwood Center for the Arts alongside the visual art inspired by the piece.
+This display is open to the public and will run March 1-31, 2019 with a gala opening the evening of Friday, March 1st, 2019.
 All selectees will be recognized at this gala.
 Local press will be invited.

 Mark these dates on your calendar:

-- March 1, 2018: Gallery opens at Cottonwood Center for the Arts
+- March 1, 2019: Gala opens at Cottonwood Center for the Arts

 No Events Scheduled